 As an Apple fan, of course I can't take it from one blog Parade take part, which revolves around this very topic.
 Apple iMacs, Mac Minis and MacBooks are great devices, I still have no doubts about that.
 Nevertheless, you have to admit that Apple products are not always the cheapest devices.
 If you can't afford a brand new Mac, buying a used iMac or MacBook may be a good alternative.
 In the following article for the blog parade, I would like to bring you closer to what is important when buying a used Mac and what to consider.

-First of all, it should be said that buying a used Apple computer is a good way of getting a Mac at a reasonable price.
-Apple devices are known for their long lifespan and their high immunity to "computer diseases" - for example I have so far without Virus Scanner never had a problem with malware on your Mac.
+First of all, it should be said that buying a used Apple computer is definitely a good way to get a Mac at a reasonable price.
+Apple devices are known for their long life and high immunity to "computer diseases" - I've never had one, for example Virus Scanner never had a problem with malware on your Mac.
 In addition, iMacs and MacBooks “get old” less quickly than other PCs.
 Thanks to the solid, high-performance operating system and the high-quality workmanship, a Mac still meets all general requirements even after a few years.

 A friend of mine can testify to this from very personal experience: When she started her internship in a small advertising agency, she also had her first contact with a Mac at her new workplace.
 When we met in a café after her first week, she enthusiastically told me that the 7-year-old PowerMac she uses at her workplace feels better and performs better than the just 1-year-old Packard Bell, that she has at home.
 Who would say that about a 7 year old Windows machine? ;)

 Anyone who has decided to buy a used Mac can look for a suitable offer in various places: on eBay, on classifieds portals, in the newspaper or in computer forums.
 My personal favorites are:

 - of the Apple refurbished store (refurbished devices WITH guarantee!)